rawkode/flux/docs/SPEC.md

 ### Table

-A table is set of records, with a common set of columns and a group key.
+A table is a set of records, with a common set of columns and a group key.

 The group key is a list of columns.
 A table's group key denotes which subset of the entire dataset is assigned to the table.